DeviationTX/deviation-manual/source/ch_protocols.rst

 Protocol: \*Hubsan4
 -------------------
-The Hubsan4 protocol supports the Hubsan-X4 quadracopter.
+The Hubsan4 protocol supports the Hubsan-X4 quadracopter and the Estes Proto X (but not the Proto X SLT).
 No other models have been tested with this protocol.  |a7105-note|

 |mod-install-link|